zhaobenny/bz-cogs/aiuser/README.md

   - Toggles scanning on or off.
 - `[p]aiuser imagescan maxsize <size_in_mb>`
   - Sets the maximum size in Megabytes for an image to be scanned.
-- `[p]aiuser imagescan model <model_name | reset>`
+- `[p]aiuser imagescan model <model_name>`
   - Sets a specific model for image scanning.
-By default, the main model is used.
-Use `reset` to revert to using the main model.
+By default, the model used for chatting is used.
+Run without a model name to revert to using the chat model.

 ## Memory 🧠